Anupriya-Dey/Starve-Free-Readers-Writers-Problem/README.md

 - Readers: They can only read the data set and cannot change it
 - Writers: They can read and update the data set

+The objective is to allow multiple readers to access the dataset simultaneously while only a single writer can update the data set at a time.
-The immediate solution to this problem can resut in starvation of either writers or readers in the queue.
-Below is the implementation of Starve-Free readers writers solution where no reader and writer is allowed to starve.
+The immediate solution to this problem gives priority to either readers or writers.
+Thus, it can resut in starvation of either writers or readers in the queue respectively.
+Below is the implementation of Starve-Free readers writers solution where no reader and writer is allowed to wait indefinitely for a resource.

-## Commonly used Starve-Free solution
+## Starve-Free solution

 ### Initialisation of Global Variables
 ```